'Iconology: Images, text, ideology', University of Chicago Press, 1986

 one - no wonder, since to him the image is 'linguistic in its inner workings'.

-No clear distinctions with W. J. T. Mitchell, hence, as with Nelson Goodman, but a messy formation that is a condensation of the opposition between eye and ear (painting and literature) and the opposition between 'natural' image' and 'conventional' sign (image versus sign), whereby the text serves as a shackle between sign and literature.
+No clear distinctions with W. J. T. Mitchell, hence, as with Nelson Goodman, but a messy formation that is a condensation of the opposition between eye and ear (painting and literature as spoken image conjuring words) and the opposition between 'natural' image' and 'conventional' sign (image versus sign), whereby the text serves as a shackle between sign and literature.
 This condensation betrays the repression of the old opposition between image and sign.

 Anyway, with the reformulation of the opposition between image and sign as the opposition between painting and literature, the opposition between art and science/philosophy is replaced with the battle between the arts - da Vinci's paragone.